What parents should know about sending kids back to school during Omicron

 “So I do think that requiring a negative test before going back to the classroom is a prudent approach here.”

 But many families can’t find at-home rapid tests or can’t afford them.
-And a federal program to make millions of tests available for free doesn’t start until next month.
+And a federal program to make millions of tests available for free hasn’t started yet.

 Offit said he doesn’t think children necessarily need to be tested before returning to school unless they recently had contact with someone who had Covid-19 or if they have symptoms.